kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-11-rotate-root-ca.md

 ---
 title: Rotate the Root certificate and the key issued by the Certificate Authority
-type: Tutorials
 ---

 The Central Connector Service uses the Root certificate issued by the Certificate Authority (CA) to issue new certificates for Runtimes and by the Istio Ingress Gateway to validate their identity.